Steps to Miles Calculator

 You can, of course, get a very generalised figure - it's said that an 'average' human being takes around 2000 steps to walk a mile.
 However, it's very obvious to say that the stride length of a 7ft tall runner will be greater than that of a 4 ft tall walker.
 To get an accurate figure, we therefore need to take into account for a number of different variables - gender, height and pace of walking/running.
 There's also weight to consider.

 For the most accurate of measurements, it's best to measure your own stride length and use that data.
-We have an explanation of how to do this in our article, How many steps are in a mile?
+We have an explanation of how to do this in our article, How many steps are in a mile?.
+The article also discusses how your age impacts your stride length over time.
+Research suggests your stride length shortens by 0.33% with each passing year.

 Calculating steps to miles